 McDonald's (NYS: MCD) reported earnings on July 22.
 Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended March 31 (Q1), McDonald's met expectations on revenues and earnings per share.
+For the quarter ended June 30 (Q2), McDonald's met expectations on revenues and met expectations on earnings per share.

-McDonald's reported revenue of $6.55 billion.
-The 22 analysts polled by S&P Capital IQ anticipated a top line of $6.55 billion on the same basis.
-GAAP reported sales were 7.1% higher than the prior-year quarter's $6.11 billion.
+McDonald's recorded revenue of $7.08 billion.
+The 24 analysts polled by S&P Capital IQ looked for a top line of $7.09 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $1.38.
 The 28 earnings estimates compiled by S&P Capital IQ forecast $1.40 per share.
 GAAP EPS of $1.38 for Q2 were 4.5% higher than the prior-year quarter's $1.32 per share.